-THIS IS TO CERTIFY, That, pursuant to the Insurance Code of the State of California, other fundamental organizational documents, is hereby authorized to transact within this State, subject to all provisions of this Co ertificate, the following classes of insurance: Fire, Marine, e Glass, Liability, Workers' Compensation, Common Carrier Liability , Boiler and Machinery, Burglary, Credit, cle, Automobile, Aircraft, and Miscellaneous reafter be defined in the Insurance Laws of the State of California.
-This Certificate is expressly conditioned upon the holder hereof now and hereafter being in full compliance with all, and not in n violation of any, of the applicable laws and lawful requirements made under authority of the laws o of the State of California as long as such laws or requirements are in effect and applicable, and as su ch laws and requirements now are, or may hereafter be changed or amended. , and the state of In Witness Whereof, effective as of the 10th day of - LANGE my hand and caused my official seal to be affixed this 10th - To Carlo day of April , 19 96 Thuck Quacker Buch By Victoria S. Sidbury VOY Deputy Qualification in the Secretary of State e must be accomplished as required by the California Corporations Code and will be grounds for revoking this Co therefor and the conditions contained he ertificate of Authority.
-Pallure to do so will be a violation of Ins.
-Code See 701 FORM CB-3 rein.
+THIS IS TO CERTIFY, That, pursuant to the Insurance Code of the State of California, of Wilmington, Delaware , organized under the laws of Delaware , subject to its Articles of Incorporation or other fundamental organizational documents, is hereby authorized to transact within this State, subject to all provisions of this Certificate, the following classes of insurance: Fire, Marine, Surety, Disability, Plate Glass, Liability, Workers' Compensation, Common Carrier Liability, Boiler and Machinery, Burglary, Credit, Sprinkler, Team and Vehicle, Automobile, Aircraft, and Miscellaneous as such classes are now or may hereafter be defined in the Insurance Laws of the State of California.

-Wilmington, Delaware

-Delaware

-POWER OF ATTORNEY EVEREST NATIONAL INSURANCE COMPANY
+THIS CERTIFICATE is expressly conditioned upon the holder hereof now and hereafter being in full compliance with all, and not in violation of any, of the applicable laws and lawful requirements made under authority of the laws of the State of California as long as such laws or requirements are in effect and applicable, and as such laws and requirements now are, or may hereafter be changed or amended.

+IN WITNESS WHEREOF, effective as of the 10th dau April of. , 19_96, I have hereunto set my hand and caused my official seal to be affixed this 10th day of____April the Secretary of State must be accomplished as required by the California Corporations Code promptly after issuance of this Certificate of Authority.
+Failure to do so will be a violation of Ins.
+Code See.
+701 and will be grounds for revoking this Certificate of Authority pursuant to the covenants made in the application therefor and the conditions contained herein.

+Sid

+FORM CB-3